Honorary Namings

 NOMINATION SUBMISSION

 Submit to the honors committee of the appropriate college/unit, if one exists.
 The nomination is then forwarded to the All-University Honors Committee.
-If a college/unit does not have an honors committee, the nomination should be submitted directly to the All-University Honors Committee, c/o Erin Heath, at [email protected].
+If a college/unit does not have an honors committee, the nomination should be submitted directly to the All-University Honors Committee, c/o Laurie Cooper Stoll, at [email protected].

 Nominations must be submitted as a single PDF file with the email subject line “Nomination Submission to the All-University Honors Committee”.